 Cooking with Rheumatoid Arthritis is a Challenge but not Impossible

-These are my hands after 13 years of joint damage.
+These are my hands taken in 2015 after 13 years of joint damage, my hands definitely don’t look any better, and yes they are worse.
 Cooking with Rheumatoid Arthritis (RA) damaged hands is increasingly challenging.
 I have lost the ability to grip small objects so seemingly simple tasks like chopping or opening bags or jars are painful and frustrating.
 I have additional pain in my feet when I stand for long periods or take a step.
 Cooking with Rheumatoid Arthritis is certainly a challenge, but it is NOT impossible.
 I have to find recipes that are easy to prepare and am sharing my family’s favorites with you.

 Despite my physical challenges, I do not let RA stop me from my quest to cook healthy, delicious, and clean meals for my family.
 I also know that eating an autoimmune diet can significantly improve my morning pain and lessen the impact of painful flares.
 I pour my heart into each dish I make and I want to serve my growing boys and husband only the best.

 I see food as not only nourishing our bodies, but nourishing our souls.
 I grew up with a mom who is an amazing cook and she turned me into the foodie I am today.
 Some of my most delicious memories are of the parties my parents threw surrounded my families and friends.
 My mom would spend days in advance preparing our favorite dishes: chicken makhni (Indian butter chicken), shrimp curry, mango or pistachio kulfi (ice cream) and gulab jamun (sweet cake balls soaked in rose scented syrup).
 We would talk over our afternoon chai and chivda.